-- To establish a tower on podium building type, to create a distinctive skyline and have positive effects on the public realm.
+- To establish a tower on podium building type, to create a distinctive skyline and have positive effects on the public realm through human scaled built form appropriate to the context.

 - a.
-The architectural design shall include a 4 to 6 storey podium building form with slender towers setback from the street right-of-way. - b.
+The architectural design shall include a 3 to 5 storey podium building form with slender towers setback from the street right-of-way. - b.
 The tower form must be distinguished from and begin above the podium. - c.
 Provide sufficient height at the first floor for commercial uses and spacious residential lobbies.